michelle-cheung25/SNIPR-PardeeLab/SNIPR-design/README.md

 The perl script will create a file inside the fasta folder containing the blast results.
 Note: be patient, blasting may take some time.
-Alternatively: You can blast the SNIPR design fasta files directly on the NCBI website
+Alternatively: You can blast the SNIPR design fasta files directly on the NCBI website.